AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 * Make sure all of your use cases are valid.

 * At this stage, communication with Adobe must be performed manually via email.

+* Adobe will be monitoring your instance availability and proceed with alerting if the key is not available.

+* Adobe will be monitoring the VPN tunnels and proceed with alerting in case any issue arise.

 Encryption is done at account level, not database level Not through Control Panel (maybe for v2)